Grails-Plugin-Consortium/grails-cxf/README.markdown

 <a name="Top"></a>

+*Please note that the current 2.1.x versions use cxf 3.0.4 and WSS4J 2.x is required for security.*

 *Please note that the current 2.x versions will only with with grails 2.4+.
 If you wish to use this with 2.0 - 2.3.x please use version 1.1.4 of the plugin.*

 GRAILS CXF PLUGIN